pgcentralfoundation/pgrx/cargo-pgx/README.md

 $ cargo pgx package --help
  cargo-pgx-pgx-package
- create an installation package directory (in ./target/[debug|release]/extname-pgXX/) for the Postgres installation specified by whatever "pg_cofig" is currently on your $PATH
+ create an installation package directory (in ./target/[debug|release]/extname-pgXX/) for the Postgres installation specified by whatever "pg_config" is currently on your $PATH

  USAGE:
      cargo-pgx pgx package [FLAGS]